hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

   (Optional)
   Specifies how to distribute traffic over a collection of Revisions belonging to the Service.
 If traffic is empty or not provided, defaults to 100% traffic to the latest Ready Revision.
   Structure is [documented below](#nested_traffic).

+* `invoker_iam_disabled` -
+  (Optional)
+  Disables IAM permission check for run.routes.invoke for callers of this service.
+This feature is available by invitation only.
+For more information, visit https://cloud.google.com/run/docs/securing/managing-access#invoker_check.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.